bloemj/nonce2vec/README.md

 ## Background models for the New Latin consistency evaluation

 As shown in Table 2, we compare the use of background models trained over different Latin corpora.
-The procedure to create the Vicipaedia model is described above.
+The links to download our models can be found above, and the procedure to create the Vicipaedia model is described above.
 As for the other models:

 ### Bamman corpus

 The Bamman corpus is [described here](https://www.cs.cmu.edu/~dbamman/latin.html).
 We do not use the pre-trained word embeddings, as they are not in a format that can be trained further.
 We downloaded [the plain-text version](https://docs.google.com/uc?id=0B5pGKi0iCsnbZEdHZ3N6d216am8&export=download) and tokenized it with [Ucto](https://languagemachines.github.io/ucto/) as described in the paper.
+The resulting text file can be downloaded here: https://uvaauas.figshare.com/ndownloader/files/22300173

 Next, in the same way as for the Wikipedia texts, we generate a gensim Word2Vec skipgram model via:
 ```bash